Somaiya-XI/UniversityPrjs-Junior/Database Design/README.md

 # Database Design - Student Club Website

+## Project Description

-This database design is intended to improve the student experience by providing a website database backend that stores dynamic data for a wide range of students across different majors and minors, categorized by academic level, completed courses, and academic GPA.
-In addition accepts student suggestions and inquiries as well as storing the FAQs.
+This database design provides a backend solution for a student club website.
+It is designed to store dynamic data for students across various majors and minors, categorized by academic level, completed courses, and GPA.
+The system also supports storing student suggestions and inquiries, as well as frequently asked questions (FAQs).

+## Team Members
+- **Somaiya Saad** - [@github.com/Somaiya-XI]
+- Bassant Mahmoud - [@github.com/Berryyvxv]